London’s Best Al Fresco Dining

 When the sun is shining in London, nothing beats sipping a chilled glass of white wine, munching on summery grub and soaking up some rays.
-We’ve rounded up the best al fresco eats you’ll find all over the city – whether it’s a trailer park in Hackney, a Barcelona-esque riverside hotel or a Bloomsbury-set inspired terrace – there’s a sunny spot for everyone.
+We’ve rounded up the best al fresco eats you’ll find all over the city – whether it’s a floral courtyard or a California inspired terrace — there’s a sunny spot for everyone.

 A serious shopping trip can work up quite the appetite, so you’ll need to book yourself a space at the Roof Deck Restaurant & Bar at the top of Selfridges.
 You will need to book too, as every time we’ve attempted a walk-in, we’ve failed.
 Apparently inspired by the relaxed, cool Californian lifestyle, the Roof Deck serves healthy, tasty West Coast-worthy plates like seared broccoli, lentil salsa and toasted walnuts, and prawns a la plancha with blistered corn and pomegranate.

 Head up via the designated lift and enter through the boardwalk, which is lined with timber beams and tropical palms bringing strong LA vibes.
 A fully retractable roof ensures guests can continue to enjoy the views and vino even if the weather turns distinctly ‘UK’.
 On warm balmy evenings, cool down with one of their frozen cocktails (cucumber and chilli margarita, anyone?) and hide out in the cute cabanas, complete with twinkly fairy lights.